 Pioneering isn't for everyone.
 It's never as easy as it looks.
-We were sure they we in the right place at the right time and eagerly awaiting what God had in store next.
+We were sure we were in the right place at the right time and eagerly awaited what God had in store next.

 In November 2013 we began looking for somewhere to gather on Sundays that could accommodate the growing Home Church family and stumbled across a local school library.
 It wasn't pretty, but in the excitement of the moment we hardly noticed the bright green carpet or uncomfortable chairs.

-As the months came and went we found themselves in a familiar place: looking for a larger venue.
-With a clear picture of the church we hoped to mature into we searched for a suitable home for the Sunday services that fit with the vision.
+As the months came and went we found ourselves in a familiar place: looking for a larger venue.
+With a clear picture of the church we hoped to mature into, we searched for a suitable home for the Sunday services that fit with the vision.

 We tried but failed to secure a great theatre in the centre of the city.
-Pioneers never takes no for an answer.
+Pioneers never take no for an answer.
 We asked again.
 We prayed.

 With our Sunday services overflowing, we took a chance.
 An audacious, faith-fuelled move.
-As many who have gone before will testify, God responds to faith.
-In April 2015 we moved from the theatre to a nightclub, where we still meet today.
+As many who have gone before will testify, God responds to faith and in April 2015 we moved from the theatre to a nightclub, where we still meet today.
 As the church family continues to grow, so does the expectation and conviction that God is doing something significant.